DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: Introduction

-Researchers have proposed various approaches for SAR land-cover classification, which can be broadly classified into two categories: conventional approaches and data-driven deep learning (DL) approaches.
-Conventional approaches rely on the intrinsic characteristics of SAR data to extract handcrafted features and can be further divided into physical and statistical model-based approaches \cite{categories}.
-Physical model-based approaches typically focus on target decomposition techniques, such as H/A/$\alpha$ decomposition \cite{HA}, Freeman decomposition \cite{freeman}, and Pauli decomposition \cite{pauli}.
-Statistical model-based approaches primarily aim to enhance the performance of classifiers like the Wishart classifier by extending the Wishart distribution to other statistical distributions \cite{statistical method1}, \cite{statistical method2}, \cite{statistical method3}, thereby improving the ability to capture the heterogeneity of the scattering medium.
-While model-based approaches offer better interpretability, they require time-consuming, scenario-specific feature selection and classifier design, making them less flexible \cite{drawbacks}.
+Researchers have proposed various approaches for SAR land-cover classification, which can be broadly classified into two categories: conventional approaches and data-driven Deep Learning (DL) approaches.
+Conventional approaches to SAR interpretation involve extracting handcrafted features based on intrinsic characteristics of the data \cite{categories}.
+These methods can be categorized into physical model-based methods \cite{HA}, \cite{freeman}, \cite{pauli} and statistical model-based methods \cite{statistical method1}, \cite{statistical method2}, \cite{statistical method3}.
+Although model-based approaches offer better interpretability, they often require time-consuming, scenario-specific feature selection and classifier design.
+Additionally, issues such as speckle noise and the unique geometric characteristics of land-cover objects in SAR imagery can compromise robustness, limiting their effectiveness in practical scenarios \cite{drawbacks}.
 In contrast, data-driven DL approaches can process diverse data types, hierarchically extract features, and automatically predict land-cover categories, offering significant advantages over model-based SAR classification approaches.
 Therefore, there is growing interest in developing DL methods for SAR land-cover classification.
-Among these, fully-convolutional network-based approaches, such as FCN \cite{FCN}, U-Net \cite{UNet}, and the DeepLab \cite{Deeplabv1}, \cite{Deeplabv2}, \cite{Deeplabv3}, have been widely adopted in the field of SAR land-cover classification, becoming the dominant methods.
-For instance, Duan et al. \cite{CWNN} developed a Convolution-Wavelet Neural Network that effectively mitigates noise in SAR images, while preserving the underlying feature structure.
-Mohammadimanesh et al. \cite{SAR2} designed a novel FCN architecture specifically tailored for classifying wetland complexes using Polarimetric Synthetic Aperture Radar.
-Although these methods have demonstrated success, they rely heavily on large amounts of manually labeled training data for supervised learning.
-However, SAR land-cover classification is a pixel-level task that often requires expert knowledge for labeling, making such labeling both expensive and time-consuming.
-Moreover, the datasets obtained often exhibit limited applicability, necessitating repeated iterations in data collection and model development.
-This iterative process not only significantly increases cumulative time and financial costs but also hinders the applicability and scalability of DL frameworks in SAR land-cover classification tasks \cite{SMLFR}.
+Among them, fully convolutional network-based approaches, such as FCN \cite{FCN}, U-Net \cite{UNet},\cite{DeepAqua},\cite{WVResU-Net}, DeepLab \cite{Deeplabv1}, \cite{Deeplabv2}, \cite{Deeplabv3}, have become dominant in this field.
+For instance, existing methods have proposed specialized DL architectures for SAR classification, such as noise-mitigating convolution-wavelet networks and FCNs tailored for polarimetric SAR wetland classification \cite{CWNN}, \cite{SAR2}.
+While these methods have demonstrated promising results, they depend significantly on extensive manually labeled training datasets for supervised learning.
+On the one hand, since SAR land-cover classification operates at the pixel level and is further challenged by speckle noise, the annotation process often requires expert knowledge, resulting in high costs and significant time investment.
+On the other hand, the datasets obtained are often limited in applicability, necessitating repeated iterations in data collection and model development.
+This iterative process not only significantly increases cumulative time and financial costs but also hinders the applicability and scalability of DL frameworks for SAR land-cover classification \cite{SMLFR}.